ancap-ch/from-en/ru/Universally Preferable Behaviour/p03_ch03_01_existence_versus_non-existence.md

 “Yes, of course – have a look here!”

 “Well, this is just a handwritten note saying that you own the whole neighbourhood – and it’s the same handwriting as your signature.
-I’m afraid that we’re going to have to book you – this is just a made-up contract with yourself, which you are inflicting on other people at the point of a gun.”
+I’m afraid that we’re going to have to book you – this is just a made-up contract with yourself, which you are inflicting on other people at the point of a gun”.

 This is as completely insane and corrupt as me continuing to tell a woman I am raping that she *wants* to have sex with me.
 Can you imagine if I were on trial for rape, and there was a videotape of the woman begging me to stop, and I had a knife to her throat, how my defence would be received if I continued to insist that she actually *wanted* to have sex with me?